Release of Motor Vehicle Information for Service of Documents

 If you decide to use a process server, you will have to confirm with the process server that they have a valid AMVIR Agreement with the Registrar and that they are authorized to receive Information to serve documents on your behalf.

-Before transferring Information to a process server they must complete, date, sign and provide to you the Third Party Recipient Declaration (TPRD) - REG3391 Form.
+Before transferring Information to a process server they must complete, date, sign and provide to you the Third Party Recipient Declaration (TPRD) - REG3391 Form NEW May 13th, 2015.
 You are required to keep this form on file for one year after you have destroyed the Information released by the Registrar.

 Other court related needs:Under AMVIR, law firms and lawyers may be entitled to request additional Information for court purposes.
 Consequently, lawyers and law firms may want to consider applying for an AMVIR Agreement instead of using the release channel described in this document.
 For further information, please consult the AMVIR section on this website.